Friday, September 14, 2012

 Hey, you want to learn how to make a living by stealing from stores?
 Ask a retail manager.
 We have to know all the tricks if we are to have any chance of stopping them.
 I used to love hanging out with our Loss Prevention guys, who always had these amazing tales to tell about scams they've seen, both internal (like the Debbie situation) and external.
 What a world.

 You know, I only ever intended to make one long post or maybe two short ones to talk about my retail life.
 But don’t be surprised if this ends up as a series.
 I have so much more to talk about.
 I mean, I thought I was going to write a paragraph or two about Parma, until I started typing.
-But how could I possibly omit a story like the felonious lesbian?
+But how could I possibly omit a story like The Felonious Lesbian?

 Stay tuned for more.
 (Stories, not felonious lesbians.
 And "The Felonious Lesbians" is totally a great punk rock band name.)